blast007/stagedSceneGenerator/README.stagedSceneGenerator.txt

 --------------------------------------------------------------------------------

 The configuration file uses an INI-like format.
-Most options are optional, though you'll generally want at least a team, position, and rotation.
+Most options are optional, though you'll generally want at least a team, position, and rotation for both tanks and shots.
 Note the language below with MUST and MAY, with MUST meaning required and MAY being optional.

+You MAY have a Main section that MAY contain one or more options that affect the overall operation of the plugin or server.
+ShotSpeed allows changing the shot speed.
+By default this is 0.01 so that shots barely move.
+ShotDelay is the number of seconds between shots being re-fired.
+This defaults to 0.

+    [Main]
+    ShotSpeed = 100
+    ShotDelay = 2

 Each staged tank or shot MUST start with a unique section name contained in square brackets: